arijitdas123student/RAKphysiotherapy/README.md

 ● Arduino IDE (putting the C++ code to the WisBlock board)

-Brief Circuit explanation -
+**Brief Circuit explanation -

-WisBlock Base Board + Core Board + Sensor ↠ ​TTN server↠ Gateway↠ ​back to doctor’s mobile phone/device
+WisBlock Base Board + Core Board + Sensor ↠ TTN server ↠ Gateway ↠ back to
+doctor’s mobile phone/device

 1) What need do you see in the community for the problem you are trying to solve?

-Senior Citizens or aged people usually face the Chronic disease of Arthritis which requires physiotherapy treatment Have a look at this article - https://www.thephysiocompany.com/blog/how-physiotherapy-can-help-older-people
+Senior Citizens or aged people usually face the Chronic disease of Arthritis which requires physiotherapy treatment.
+Have a look at this article - https://www.thephysiocompany.com/blog/how-physiotherapy-can-help-older-people

 2) What medical knowledge do you have to be able to solve the problem in the right way?